Search the Hotels Database

 Kearney 1855: N ; Hodgkinson 1858: N ; MMBW: N/A

-A brick hotel with 11 rooms (Rate Book 1864 &1870), an early owner was Samuel Ramsden, a quarryman who was a councillor in 1857-59.
-The hotel was started by baker James Mason, who sold his bread from the hotel until the building of his neighbouring baker's shop was completed. ( The Argus, 9 February, 1861, p .6).
+A brick hotel with 11 rooms (Rate Book 1864 &1870), which was started by baker James Mason, who sold his bread from the hotel until the building of his neighbouring baker's shop was completed.
+(The Argus, 9 February, 1861, p .6).
+An early owner was Samuel Ramsden, a quarryman who was also a councillor in 1857-59.
 Its location is now part of the site of the Wellington Street Housing Commission high rise flats.
+A photo taken from a vantage point in Johnston Street around 1886 shows the Wellington Hotel, a rendered two storey building with five windows on the upper floor.
+The Studley Arms, built in bluetone, can be seen just a few doors to the south (see Hotel 79).

 It was not just customers who drank too much and got into fights.
 On this occasion it was the publican who was charged with assault: